bernardoNerba/NERBA-Backoffice/README.md

 ## ToDo's

 - [ ] Add new Integration tests project
-- [ ] Document, with comments, critical methods and classes
+- [ ] Document, with comments, critical methods, classes and interfaces
-- [ ] Write the frontend code for Teachers, Students features
-- [ ] Frontend data filtering for user-friendly and efficient interaction
+- [ ] Optimize Services Queries
-- [ ] Write docker prod environment workflow documentation
+- [ ] Refactor Delete logic to handle all related entities

 ## Code of Conduct